jphartmann/CMS-TXTLIB/README.md

 The directory contains an entry for each control section (SD) and each entry (LD).

-`maclib` geneates an EBCDIC macro library from variable length ASCII files.
+`maclib` geneates an EBCDIC macro library in code page 1047 from variable length ASCII files in code page 819, Western Europe.
 Stacked copy (`*COPY` member delimiters) is supported for files that have a `.copy` extension if the first line of the file is such